pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

       Add a persistent WBEM connection from specified conn info.

-      This subcommand creates and saves a named connection from the input options in the connections file.
+      This command creates and saves a named connection from the input options in the connections file.

       The new connection can be referenced by the name argument in the future.
       This connection object is capable of managing all of the properties